One of the most unforgettable experiences your kids can have in the UAE is to go desert camping

 Abu Dhabi – Al Dhafra Beach

 How to find it: Take the E11 west and follow signs to Danat Jebel Dhanna Resort / Al Dhafra Golf Links.
-The beach can be accessed through golf club.
+The beach can be accessed through the golf club.

 (NB as at November 2017 the golf club have blocked access to the beach saying it’s for “members only”.
 As an alternative keep heading along the old E11.
 Between Shuweihat Power Complex and Al Hamra airport, there’s a wide sandy beachfront)